Jawadyyy/Jawadyyy/README.md

 - 📱 Obsessed with smooth animations and pixel-perfect UI

 Currently trying my best to:
-- Build apps people actually want to use
+- Build apps that solve real world problems
 - Learn something new every day
 - Contribute to the Flutter community